 The models were very well received by collectors and very competitive against contemporary Dragon Wings and Gemini Jets Boeing 747s.
 They remain highly sought after today and Big Bird 747s continue in 2020 to generally be the most expensive models on the seconds market in 1:400 scale.

-As Big Bird shared factory premises with Aeroclassics and later Seattle Models (SMA) there was an agreement between them to mould share.
+Big Bird shared factory premises with Aeroclassics, and later Seattle Models (SMA), and there was an agreement between them to mould share.
 Aeroclassics actually made good usage of the 767-300 and would use the mould 22 times up to 2005 alone.
-SMA restricted itself to using the Big Bird 747 only once but Aeroclassics again was a major user of the 747 moulds, although in the 2003-2005 period only the 747-200.
+SMA restricted itself to using the Big Bird 747 only once but Aeroclassics again was a major user of the 747 moulds, although in the 2003-2005 period only the 747-100/200.

 Aeroclassics Steps In

-Big Bird was also used for a small number of releases on the Aeroclassics Boeing 707 and Douglas DC-8-61/62 moulds – mainly for releases featuring Japan Air Lines or its logo, which again was almost certainly due to licensing issues.
+Big Bird was also used for a small number of releases on the Aeroclassics Airbus A300 and Douglas DC-8-61/62 moulds – mainly for releases featuring Japan Air Lines or its logo, which again was almost certainly due to licensing issues.
 The 5 Japanese A300s marked the only time that an Airbus product was produced under the Big Bird name.
 As late as 2008 a couple of All Nippon 747s were produced, which were probably held over 2007 production since by this time Aeroclassics had lost access to the moulds.

 Fake Big Birds and Big Bird Mk2